100% SOCORRO ACTION TEAMS

 WE SEEK TO ENSURE TRAUMA-FREE CHILDHOODS, RESILIENT FAMILIES AND WELL-RESOURCED COMMUNITIES

-The Action Team works with partners in the parent supports systems field to ensure that all county residents have timely access to the services they need.
+The Action Team works with partners in the job training systems field to ensure that all county residents have timely access to the services they need.
 This includes assessing to what degree county residents have easy access to services and identifying barriers and their causes.
 Barriers may include prohibitive costs, lack of personal or public transportation and lack of awareness of services offered.
 Innovations in this area include a variety of evidence-informed strategies shown to improve overall access and quality of services.

 The Action Team is also working to ensure technology-based solutions such as using video-conferencing to serve residents online, as well as in face-to-face environments.
 Addressing the digital divide is part of the action team’s work.